AdaptiveConsulting/ReactiveTraderCloud/README.md

 Reactive Trader 2 is a real-time FX trading platform demo showcasing reactive programming principles applied across the full application stack.

-Improvements have been made across the board since the first Reactive Trader.
+Improvements have been made across the board since [Reactive Trader v1](https://github.com/AdaptiveConsulting/ReactiveTrader).
 The UI is revamped with a modern Javascript framework (React), and an event sourcing approach is used by the backend services for data resiliency.

 All frameworks and libraries used are entirely open source, and each component can be run on either Windows, Linux or Mac OS.

 The services are also distributed and are capable of recovery from disconnections.
-This demonstrates an approach similar to what is put in practice in major financial institutions for trading systems.
+This demonstrates an approach similar to what is put into practice in major financial institutions for trading systems.

 ## Architecture